C1ph3r404/Bricks_Heist/WriteUp.md

 ## 🔍 Enumeration

 ### Nmap Scan
-Pro tip: scan for all open port then to a detailed scan on open ones
+💡Pro tip: scan for all open port then to a detailed scan on open ones
 ```bash
 nmap -p- --min-rate=2000 -oN allport.nmap $IP
 ```